cavo789/blog/blog/2024/02/21/vba-excel-call-soap-webservice/index.md

 authors: [christophe]
 image: /img/excel_tips_social_media.jpg
 tags: [excel, ribbon, soap, vba]
-draft: true
 enableComments: true
 ---
 ![MS Excel - How to call a SOAP webservice](/img/excel_tips_header.jpg)

-Imagine you had to make a call to a SOAP webservice in Excel?
+Imagine you had to make a call to a SOAP web service in Excel?
 For example, to validate the VAT number you have been given before carrying out some processing.

 You will call the URL that corresponds to the web service you want, but you will also need to pass a number of parameters in XML format so that the service knows what you want to do.

-We'll learn, in this blog post, how to validate an european VAT number using the [VIES VAT number validation](https://ec.europa.eu/taxation_customs/vies/#/vat-validation) SOAP webservice.
+We'll learn, in this blog post, how to validate a European VAT number using the [VIES VAT number validation](https://ec.europa.eu/taxation_customs/vies/#/vat-validation) SOAP web service.

 The VBA code we will see in this article can be used as a skeleton for your future development.

 <!-- truncate -->

-So, when calling a SOAP service, we must always prepare a XML message first.
+So, when calling a SOAP service, we must always prepare an XML message first.
 To do this, we create an .xml file somewhere on our hard drive.

 ## Create the xml message